OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 For easier problems, you will "see" an answer fairly quickly once you actively engage, and the issue then is to work through to completion.
-For most problems, the ones matter most, you won't "see" an answer right away.
+For harder problems, the ones matter most, you won't "see" an answer right away.
 For these problems, you will have to use various strategies to come up with a potential solution for even getting started.